adityamishra1105/PrepGenie/README.md

 # PrepGenie - Interview Question Management System

 PrepGenie is a backend-only web application designed to simplify the management and organisation of interview preparation questions.
-Whether you're a student, job seeker, or mentor, PrepGenie helps you keep track of questions by topic, difficulty level, and role relevance.
+Whether you're a student, job seeker, or mentor, PrepGenie helps you keep track of questions by topic, difficulty level, and relevance to your role.

 ---